Apgard Logo

 • Misinformation

 Each category uses a severity-based classification system with multiple levels, allowing your application to respond appropriately based on the risk level detected.
-Content is also evaluated for safety disclosures and when to route to appropriate reporting channels.
+For more details on how to use the API severities and define appropriate thresholds for your product use cases and target age ranges, see our YouthSafe Bench blog series on our Substack.

 Getting Started